What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 "Other" - 38%

-"Luck"; "Business qualities"; "Authority"; "Punctuality"; "Well-groomed appearance"; "Greedy, shameless"; “Have an active life position”; "Energy"; "Concreteness"; "Creativity"; "Enterprise"; "Do not be a tyrant"; "Independence"; “Do not interfere with the work of subordinates”; "Serious"; "Optimism"; "Subsequence"; “The absence of “star fever”; "Reasonableness"; "Realist"; "Conscience and honor"; "That general is good who was a soldier"; "Ability to make decisions quickly"; "The ability to delegate authority"; "The ability to set tasks"; "Zeal"; "Business manager, financier"; "Cynicism"; "Efficiency"; "Authoritarianism"; "More formality in relationships"; "Initiative"; "Oratorical skills"; "Angry, impudent, greedy"; “Interest and participation in the work of their team”; "Sincerity"; "Ability to work in a team"; "A lot of ambition"; "The ability to quickly adapt in an unfamiliar environment"; "Suspicious".
+"Luck"; "Business qualities"; "Authority"; "Punctuality"; “Well-groomed appearance”; "Greedy, unscrupulous"; “Have an active life position”; "Energy"; "Concreteness"; "Creativity"; "Enterprise"; “Don’t be a tyrant”; "Independence"; “Do not interfere with subordinates’ work”; "Serious"; "Optimism"; "Subsequence"; “Absence of star fever”; "Prudence"; "Realist"; "Conscience and honor"; “The good general is the one who was a soldier”; “Ability to make quick decisions”; “Ability to delegate authority”; “Ability to set tasks”; "Zeal"; “Businessman, financier”; "Cynicism"; "Efficiency"; "Authoritarianism"; “More formality in relationships”; "Initiative"; "Oratorical skills"; “Angry, impudent, greedy”; “Interest and participation in the work of one’s team”; "Sincerity"; “Ability to work in a team”; “A lot of ambition”; “Ability to quickly adapt in an unfamiliar environment”; "Suspicious".

-“I find it difficult / do not want to answer” - 6%
+“I find it difficult / don’t want to answer” - 6%

 “There are no good bosses!”